-Whipped Butter.
-This two-step recipe doubles the quantity of butter, making it last longer.
+This two-step recipe for whipped butter doubles the quantity making it last longer.

 Jump to:

-You will need to start with softened butter.
-If you store butter in the fridge, remove it 30 minutes to 1 hour ahead of time.
+- Make sure to start with softened butter.
+If you usually store butter in the fridge, remove it 30 minutes to 1 hour ahead of time.

-Then use a hand mixer (or a stand mixer) to fully incorporate the butter and milk till it is light and fluffy.
+- Then use a hand mixer or a stand mixer to fully incorporate the butter with the milk till it is light and fluffy.

 Can you over-whip butter?

-As the butter is whipped, a small amount of heat is generated, causing the already softened butter to melt.
-Over-whipping will make a runny butter.
+As the butter is whipped, a small amount of heat is generated causing the already softened butter to melt.

 Adding flavour

-Chop the herbs finely, or mince the garlic, then blend into the butter adding a little sea salt and fresh black pepper.
+Whipped garlic butter – mince a medium garlic clove and whip it into the butter adding a little sea salt and fresh black pepper.

 Storing

-To keep the whipped butter light and soft, cover with plastic wrap and keep in a cool part of the kitchen.
-The salt, or sugar (if using, for a sweet version), in the butter acts as a preservative keeping it fresh.
+To ensure whipped butter remains light and soft, cover with plastic wrap and keep in a cool part of the kitchen.
+The salt or sugar acts as a preservative keeping it fresh for a few days.

-Storing in the fridge or freezer will cause it to lose its air and lightness and it will harden.
-Bring it to room temperature before serving.
+Storing whipped butter in the fridge or freezer will cause it to lose its air and lightness and will make it harden, causing it to return to its original butter form.

 ⭐️ Are you making this Whipped Butter recipe?
 Do let me know how it turned out in the comments!
 And please give it a star rating below!